Get Weekly Coaching Tip

 Apprenticeship in the Past

 Back in the day, apprenticeship was a commonly used concept in businesses.
 At the time, every restaurant kitchen or the merchant’s back office had their own apprentices.
+The apprenticeship culture in your small business involves a lot more than just finding the responsible person for something that went wrong.
 This was the way that business owners educated and taught new skills to young people.

 Apprenticeship in the Present- Not Sink or Swim!